Bill of Sale Requirements in Texas

 A bill of sale is not required when buying and selling a car in Texas.
 However, that doesn't mean that you shouldn't use one.
 Learn about the importance of a bill of sale, and the information you need to provide in one.

 NOTE: A proper title transfer must take place for a vehicle sale to be complete in Texas.
 Visit our Title Transfer in Texas page for more information.

 Bill of Sale in Texas

-If you have trouble downloading the Texas Bill of Sale form, we provide links to generic forms from our sponsors.
+If you have trouble downloading the Texas bill of sale form, we provide a free, printable bill of sale form on our site.